OAU lecturers threaten strike over unpaid earned allowances -

-Lecturers at the Obafemi Awolowo University, Ile-Ife have concluded plans to begin an indefinite strike over their unpaid Earned Academic Allowance.
+Lecturers at the Obafemi Awolowo University, Ile-Ife, Osun State have threatened to embark on an indefinite strike over their unpaid Earned Academic Allowance.

 Disbursement.